jafingerhut/approxsemver/README.md

 defend this by demanding that any Semantic Versioning lawyer tell us exactly which part of it we are violating.
 That should keep them spinning their wheels for a while.

+Now being 100% serious: I am _not_ claiming that everyone should use semantic versioning for their projects.
+I am fervently hoping that if someone _claims_ to use semantic versioning, that they follow it strictly to the letter.
+If you do not want to follow it strictly to the letter, then do not claim that you use it.